I hum and hawed about what kind of post I would write this week given most of the world is in some kind of lockdown.

 What to do when your favourite editor leaves their job

-I don’t think this is so unusual in terms of employment trends in general – 57% of Australians are considering making a career change (43% of which will be within the next 12 months, 26% in the next 1-2 years, and 21% in 3 or more years).
+I don’t think this is so unusual in terms of employment trends in general – 70% of Australians are considering a career change.

-It’s also another reminder to ensure that you have a range of income streams – whether that be a mix of feature writing, copy writing and corporate work, or just a range of different clients/editors you write for.
+Now, more than ever, freelance writers need to ensure they have a range of income streams – whether that be a mix of feature writing, copy writing and corporate work, or just a range of different clients/editors you write for.

 Travel writing guru Tim Leffel says, “Diversity of income is incredibly important, whether you are making $200 a week from your writing or $2,000.
 If you take the attitude that any source of income could go away at any time you will be much better prepared for reality than the person who takes joy in a fat paycheck without considering the future clouds on the horizon.”